JKN0/PSR70-reverse/readme.md

 # Yamaha PSR-70 keyboard reverse engineering project

-This project's goal is to reverse engineer and document YM3806 and YM2154 chips used in PSR-70 and few other Yamaha keyboards.
+Project's goal is to reverse engineer and document Yamaha OPQ (YM3806/YM3533) RYP4 (YM2154) chips used in PSR-70 and a few other Yamaha keyboards.

 - Hardware:
   - Block diagram